Protect and Control frequently asked questions (FAQs)

 No. Users can only see documents they already have access to as collaborators or through previously accessed links.
 Cleaning up company links does not expand document access.

-Admin access and permissions
+Admin access and access levels

 Can admins view document contents?